roboflow/inference/docs/workflows/create_workflow_block.md

 Occasionally, blocks may need to accept group of "named" selectors, which names and values are to be defined by creator of Workflow definition.
-In such cases, block manifest shall accept dictionary of selectors, where keys serves as names for those selectors.
+In such cases, block manifest shall accept dictionary of selectors, where keys serve as names for those selectors.

 ??? example "Nested selectors - named selectors"